-The Parish Council manages 3 play areas to the south, east and west of the village centre - on Oxford Road north side; behind Dovehouse Close / Wytham View (next to the primary school); and at the entrance to Old Witney Road.
-They are marked 12, 13 and 14 in yellow on the map of local amenities.
-For more information ask any member of the Parish Council Play Area Committee.
+The Parish Council manages three play areas to the south, east and west of the village centre: on Oxford Road north side; behind Dovehouse Close / Wytham View (beside the primary school); and at the entrance to Old Witney Road.
+They are marked 12, 13 and 14 in yellow above and on the map of local amenities.
+A new Play Area Policy was adopted in March 2010.
+For more information contact any member of the Play Area Committee.

 CONSULTATION 2009: Extensive consultations were held this year, including local children.
 75 households returned a completed survey form; view full results.
 Wytham View scored lowest of the three play areas - a helpful basis for the redevelopment programme.